 The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Yakima School District's financial statements.
 The Yakima School District uses the accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.

 NOTE 2-NONCASH AWARDS

-The amount of commodities reported on the schedule is the value of commodities distributed by the Yakima School District during the current year and priced as prescribed by USDA.
+distributed by the Yakima School District during the current year and priced as prescribed by USDA.

 NOTE 3-SCHOOLWIDE PROGRAMS